-Benchmark Litigation selected Mr. Lanpher for its inaugural “Under 40 Hot List” in 2016 and also recognized him as a “future star” in its 2015, 2016, and 2017 editions.
+Benchmark Litigation selected Mr. Lanpher in its “Under 40 Hot List” in 2016 and 2018, while also recognizing him as a “future star” in its 2015, 2016, and 2017 editions.
 In 2017, Global Investigations Review selected Mr. Lanpher for its “40 Under 40” list of the world’s leading young investigations specialists.

 Prior to joining Shearman & Sterling in 2012, Mr. Lanpher served in a number of government positions, including as an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York and as Assistant Chief Litigation Counsel in the SEC’s Division of Enforcement in Washington.